Kubernetes OperatorKubernetes Operator

 Installing the Kestra Kubernetes Operator

 We provide a Helm chart to install Kestra in Kubernetes; see the installation guide.
+The Kestra Operator can be installed with the kestra-operator chart.
+To install the chart with the release name my-kestra-operator use:

 This chart can also deploy the Kestra Kubernetes Operator in your cluster.